Biocides vertebrate testing

 Before undertaking any in vivo testing on vertebrate animals for the purposes of GB BPR (for example to fulfil a data requirement), you must follow the steps on data sharing under GB BPR.

 This ensures that your proposed in vivo test on vertebrates will not duplicate an existing test.

 If HSE holds the data you need, you should follow the required steps to allow that data to be used on your behalf.

 If HSE does not hold the data you need, new tests involving vertebrates should only be conducted as the last available option to meet data requirements for your GB BPR application.

 You should ensure all the other data sources have been exhausted before you commission any new vertebrate tests.

-We recommend you contact us with a proposal for a robust justification for the test before beginning new tests involving vertebrates.
-The correspondence between you and HSE agreeing with your justification for the proposed test can then be included in your GB BPR application.
+In addition, before commissioning new tests involving vertebrates, you must contact HSE with a robust justification for the test.
+If the justification is found acceptable, the correspondence between you and HSE can be included in your GB BPR application.

-If you submit an application containing new vertebrate data for active substance approval or product authorisation under GB BPR and HSE considers your justification is not acceptable, the data will not be accepted, and your application may be rejected.
+If you submit an application containing new vertebrate data for active substance approval or product authorisation under GB BPR and we consider your justification is not acceptable, the data will not be accepted, and your application may be rejected.